Skip to Content

 11. Build Communication Skills

-Children do not play in a vacuum.
+Children do not play in isolation.
 They express themselves verbally and through body language.
 They ask questions of nearby adults and make up stories about what they observe.

 12. Add Adventure & Excitement to Play